It was like watching somebody come alive, watching a flower bloom, watching a rainbow cross the sky.

-I have to admit, it’s easier for me to connect with my younger son over Barbie than it was to connect with my older son over Thomas the Tank Engine.
+I have to admit, it’s easier for me to connect with my younger son over Barbie than it was to connect with my older son over Thomas the Tank Engine and the Best Traxxas RC Trucks.
 Me and Babs go way back.
 Playing Barbies with C.J. is much like playing Barbies with Uncle Uncle.
 Uncle Uncle would backcomb her hair to high hell and I’d be responsible for brushing her out; same goes for when C.J. manages to tangle her to rat’s nest proportions.
 And, both Uncle Uncle and C.J. have scolded me countless times for my outfit choices and styling techniques.
 It’s history repeating itself.

 Since C.J. fell off the “boy toy” wagon we’ve endured questioning stares, dirty looks, disgusted headshakes, knowing nods and smiles of encouragement.